 In 2012-13, when the staff-bus ratio was 6.79, the productivity of a staff was a meagre 38.32 km/day, compared to 66.7 km/day for APSRTC, 71 km/day for KnSRTC and 76 km/day for TNSRTC (Kumbakonam).
 As manpower estimates are determined on the sanctioned schedules and not on the fleet size, an average schedule cancellation of 23.07% means that as much operational staff is under-utilized (assuming nearly all vacancies are filled).
-It is to be noted that there has been a rise in schedule cancellations - and, thereby, in staff under-utilization - by 15 percentage points in the last decade (See Table-4).
-The following are the major causes of declining staff productivity:- a) Duty patterns: Unlike any other STU, KSRTC offers multiple duties in a single day.
+It is to be noted that there has been a rise in schedule cancellations - and, thereby, in staff under-utilization - by 15 percentage points in the last decade (See a) Duty patterns: Unlike any other STU, KSRTC offers multiple duties in a single day.
 Such a duty pattern implies that some crew members drive buses for more than 8 hours a day in contravention of the Section 13 of the Motor Transport Workers Act.
 In other words, while double duty pattern may, in some cases, have less than 8 hours of steering duty, triple duty and above are all clearly in contravention of the Act.
 As of 2016, nearly 91% of the schedules offer double duties to the staff while another 8% assign 3 to 6 duties for each operated schedule; less than 1% of all schedules in KSRTC follow single-duty patterns.
-Apart from causing huge financial burden for the Corporation due to the additional staff needed to accommodate such duty patterns, it has also led to irrational scheduling and unprofitable trips.
+Apart from causing huge financial burden for the additional staff needed Corporation due to the accommodate such duty patterns, it has also led to irrational scheduling and unprofitable trips.
 Multiple duties means that most operating staff are required to present themselves only 3 days a week or less, leading to shortage of staff on other days.
 Thus despite high manpower, KSRTC is unable to operate its entire fleet that is roadworthy or utilize its staff efficiently due to the duty patterns.